mtrienis/jekyll-mermaid-blog/_posts/2015-08-04-java-singleton.markdown

   feature: sample-image-7.jpg
 ---

 The singleton pattern ensures that only one instance of an object can be instantiated.
+The code snippet below is an example of a singleton pattern.

 {% highlight java %}
 public class Singleton {

-	private static Singleton singleton = new Singleton( );
+	private static Singleton singleton = new Singleton();

 	/* A private Constructor prevents any other
 	* class from instantiating.
 	*/
-	private Singleton(){ }
+	private Singleton() { }

 	/* Static 'instance' method */
 	public static Singleton getInstance( ) {